 My lead-work sits on the outside of the double glazing and most would think it’s traditional leaded glass.
 Believe me when I say this isn’t the easy option.
 Each leaded light still takes a day to complete, sometimes more.

-Below I’m finishing off the leaded fan light with an acid to age the lead and soldered joints.
+Below I’m finishing off the Manchester Bee leaded glass fan light with an acid to age the lead and soldered joints.

 Shown below is the finished restoration of Imogen’s Victorian front door.